apandiya007/HW-1/README.md

 Read through the files in the src directory and understand how they are expected to work together.

 Do not think about how to implement these functions/classes yet, but think about how the different classes interact with each other.

+Note: In the handout files, if you have pylint setup correctly, vscode may show you some errors/informational comments about unused imports or unused variables or unnecessary pass statements.
+You may ignore these for now as they will go away once you start completing the hw.
+Do not get rid of the imports or any starter code assuming it is unused, you will need it later!

 ### Part 2: Design Your Scoring System